OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-20.md

 # Proverbs Chapter 20

 ## Proverbs 20:1

-Wine is a mocker, intoxicating drink a brawler,
-And whoever is intoxicated by it is not wise.
+Wine is a mocker, and strong drink a brawler; whoever is led astray by it is not wise.

 ## Proverbs 20:2

-The terror of a king is like the roaring of a lion;
-He who provokes him forfeits his own life.
+A king’s wrath is like the roar of a lion; one who provokes him forfeits their life.

 ## Proverbs 20:3

-Avoiding strife is an honour for a person,
-But any fool will quarrel.
+To avoid strife is an honour for a person, but any fool is quick to quarrel.

 ## Proverbs 20:4

-The lazy one does not plough after autumn,
-So he begs during the harvest and has nothing.
+The sluggard does not plough in season; so at harvest time they look and find nothing.

 ## Proverbs 20:5

-A plan in the heart of a person is like deep water,
-But a person of understanding draws it out.
+The purposes in a person’s heart are like deep waters, but one with understanding draws them out.

 ## Proverbs 20:6

-Many a person proclaims his own loyalty,
+Many proclaim their own steadfast love, but a faithful person who can find?
-But who can find a trustworthy person?

 ## Proverbs 20:7

-A righteous person who walks in his integrity—
-How blessed are his sons after him.
+The righteous walk in integrity; blessed are their children after them.

 ## Proverbs 20:8

-A king who sits on the throne of justice
-Disperses all evil with his eyes.
+A king who sits on the throne of judgement winnows out all evil with his eyes.

 ## Proverbs 20:9

-Who can say, “I have cleansed my heart,
-I am pure from my sin”?
+Who can say, “I have cleansed my heart; I am pure from my sin”?

 ## Proverbs 20:10

-Differing weights and differing measures,
-Both of them are abominable to the Lord.
+Differing weights and differing measures— both are detestable to the Lord.

 ## Proverbs 20:11

-It is by his deeds that a boy distinguishes himself,
-If his conduct is pure and right.
+Even a child is known by their actions, whether their conduct is pure and right.

 ## Proverbs 20:12

-The hearing ear and the seeing eye,
-The Lord has made both of them.
+Ears that hear and eyes that see— the Lord has made them both.

 ## Proverbs 20:13

-Do not love sleep, or you will become poor;
-Open your eyes, and you will be satisfied with food.
+Do not love sleep, or you will grow poor; open your eyes, and you will have food to spare.

 ## Proverbs 20:14

-“Bad, bad,” says the buyer,
+“It’s no good, it’s no good!” says the buyer, but then goes off and boasts.
-But when he goes his way, then he boasts.

 ## Proverbs 20:15

-There is gold, and an abundance of jewels;
-But lips of knowledge are a precious thing.
+There is gold and an abundance of jewels, but lips that speak knowledge are a rare treasure.

 ## Proverbs 20:16

-Take his garment when he becomes a guarantor for a stranger;
+Take the garment of one who puts up security for a stranger; hold it in pledge if it is for an outsider.
-And for foreigners, hold him in pledge.

 ## Proverbs 20:17

-Bread obtained by falsehood is sweet to a person,
-But afterward his mouth will be filled with gravel.
+Food gained by deceit is sweet, but afterwards the mouth is full of gravel.

 ## Proverbs 20:18

-Prepare plans by consultation,
-And make war by wise guidance.
+Plans are established by counsel; make war with wise guidance.

 ## Proverbs 20:19

-One who goes about as a slanderer reveals secrets;
-Therefore do not associate with a gossip.
+A gossip betrays a confidence; therefore, avoid anyone who talks too much.

 ## Proverbs 20:20

-He who curses his father or his mother,
-His lamp will go out in time of darkness.
+If someone curses their father or mother, their lamp will be snuffed out in darkness.

 ## Proverbs 20:21

-An inheritance gained too early in life
-Will not be blessed in the end.
+An inheritance claimed hastily will not be blessed in the end.

 ## Proverbs 20:22

-Do not say, “I will repay evil”;
-Wait for the Lord, and He will save you.
+Do not say, “I will repay evil”; wait for the Lord, and he will deliver you.

 ## Proverbs 20:23

-Differing weights are an abomination to the Lord,
+Differing weights are an abomination to the Lord, and dishonest scales are not good.
-And a fraudulent scale is not good.

 ## Proverbs 20:24

-A person’s steps are ordained by the Lord,
-How then can anyone understand his own way?
+A person’s steps are directed by the Lord; how then can anyone understand their own way?

 ## Proverbs 20:25

-It is a trap for a person to say rashly, “It is holy!”
+It is a trap to dedicate something rashly and only later to consider one’s vows.
-And after the vows, to make inquiry.

 ## Proverbs 20:26

-A wise king scatters the wicked,
-And drives the threshing wheel over them.
+A wise king winnows out the wicked and drives the threshing wheel over them.

 ## Proverbs 20:27

-The spirit of a person is the lamp of the Lord,
-Searching all the innermost parts of his being.
+The human spirit is the lamp of the Lord, searching all the innermost parts.

 ## Proverbs 20:28

-Loyalty and truth watch over the king,
-And he upholds his throne by righteousness.
+Love and faithfulness preserve a king; through loyalty his throne is made secure.

 ## Proverbs 20:29

-The glory of young men is their strength,
-And the honour of old men is their grey hair.
+The glory of young men is their strength, and the splendour of old men is their grey hair.

 ## Proverbs 20:30

-Stripes that wound scour away evil,
-And blows that penetrate reach the innermost parts.
+Blows and wounds purge away evil, and beatings cleanse the innermost being.